 Soldering iron too hot?

-Foil not sticking
+Copper foil not sticking

-I have had good luck using a heating pad to keep the glass warm.
+A: I have had good luck using a heating pad to keep the glass warm.

-You can put too much flux on – particularly on the edges.
+A: You can put too much flux on – particularly on the edges.
 Gel flux is normally better than liquid.
 Try using less flux and brush gently along, not across the foil.

 Make sure everything is scrupulously clean like Cate says above.
 Good luck and don’t’ get disheartened!